 The trail climbs to the top of the first hill and intersects with the PCT.
 The PCT is only part of the trail for about 10 feet, but it is cool to walk on and to see it for a second.
 From there, the trail continues up for a while through dense forest.
 It is nice that the first area is very shaded.
 There are a couple of offshoots from the trail on the way up, and I didn’t have an opportunity to take them.

 After about two miles, the trail leaves the trees and starts the final climb up to the Crags.
 You will notice this with the sign stating you are now entering the Castle Crag Wilderness.

-At the top of the area, you have the option to proceed right to the Castle Dome or proceed left to hike up to the other crags.
+At the top of the hill, you have the option to proceed right to the Castle Dome or proceed left to hike up to the other crags.
 We went to the dome, and after about 300 yards, you will reach the end of the trail right at the base of the dome.

 Once you make it to the initial plateau, you will head around to the front of the dome and have to navigate a small ledge by holding onto a manzanita tree (terrifying).
 Then you will see a gully that you can proceed up another 100 feet in.
 Once you reach the top of the gully though, is where I decided to turn around.
 Let me stress to you that even getting to the point is very sketchy and should not be taken lightly.